CHC52021 Diploma of Community Services (Case Management, Child, Youth and Family Welfare)

 The requirements for this course are:

-1. An online application or written enrolment form.
+• An online application/or written enrolment request form

-Prior to course commencement, students will be required to undertake a pre-training Review which will include a Language, Literacy and Numeracy (LLN) Assessment.
-This assessment is used to determine the student’s needs, capability, interests as well as level of language, literacy and numeracy as required to complete the course and whether the student requires additional support.
-All students must undertake this pre-training assessment before enrolling into this course.
-Students who are assessed as not having the required level of language, literacy and numeracy skills will be referred to external support networks to work with them on skill development in the required area/s.
-Students can re-apply for enrolment once they have developed skills in that area.
+Prior to course commencement, students will be required to undertake a pre-training review which includes a Language, Literacy and Numeracy (LLN) Assessment.
+This assessment is used to determine the student’s level of language, literacy and numeracy as well as student’s suitability for the specific qualification as required to complete the course and whether the student requires additional support.
+The purpose of pre-training review is to check the needs of all potential students and make recommendations as to the most appropriate course that will meet their requirements and capabilities.

 Modes of delivery